 How do you qualify for a home equity line of credit (HELOC)?

 Qualifying for a line of credit is just like qualifying for a regular mortgage.
 The bank will want to see a good credit score and income to back up the loan amount.
+If you’ve had collections before – here’s a mini-guide on how to remove collections from the credit report without a lot of hassle.
 Each bank will have different requirements on what exactly they will require.
 You also must have equity in your home.
 Equity is the difference between what your home is worth and what you owe against your home currently.
 Banks will have different loan to value ratios they will allow, and it varies on what type of property you own as well; investment or personal residence.

 Details on my HELOC against my primary residence